Roger D. Branigin: Indiana governor

 At the Democratic state convention in June 1964, Branigin won the gubernatorial nomination on the first ballot.
 Branigin's Republican opponent, incumbent Lieutenant Governor Richard O. Ristine, had cast a tie-breaking vote in the Indiana Senate allowing a state sales tax, which was an unpopular decision among voters.
 During the campaign, Branigin attacked Ristine on his tax-raising record.
 In addition, Branigin earned an endorsement from the traditionally Republican Indianapolis Star and several other state newspapers, helping him win the election by the largest margin in state history at the time.
 His campaign song was an adaptation of the blues song Walk Right In.
 Democrats also took control of the Indiana General Assembly for the first time since 1938.

 Once in office, Branigin proved to be more conservative than the leadership in the general assembly.
-He vetoed a record one hundred bills, including an abortion legalization bill, a ban on the death penalty, and union protection laws.
+He vetoed a record one hundred bills, including an abortion legalization bill, a ban on the death penalty, and union protection laws (although he did sign a bill repealing the 1957 right-to-work law).
 Despite his disagreement with the general assembly on a host of issues, Branigin had a number of his agenda items passed into law.
 He successfully advocated for state-funded scholarships for higher education, increased the state's civil rights commission's powers, upgraded the state prison system, expanded the state highway system, abolished the poll tax, and created a number of new public parks and nature preserves.
 During Branigin's term as governor, he also oversaw the repeal of the personal property tax and began work on the Port of Indiana, the state's first deep-water harbor on Lake Michigan.